nus-cs2113-AY2021S2/ip/docs/README.md

 ### Delete Task: `delete`

 This command deletes a task from the list.
-A deletion action is inreversible so think twice before you use this command.
+A deletion action is irreversible so think twice before you use this command.
 Similar to `done`, the `<INDEX>` is a positive integer.

-A deletion action can cause indices of the tasks in the list to change, since these indices are relative.
+A deletion action can cause indices of the tasks in the list to change since these indices are relative.
-For example, there are two task **A** and **B** and they have indices of 1 and 2 respectively.
+For example, there are two tasks **A** and **B** and they have indices of 1 and 2 respectively.
 After you delete **A**, the slot of index 1 is empty, so **B** becomes 1 in the new list.
 If there is anything behind **B**, their indices will deduct 1 as well.
 Sample I/O also illustrates this: deleting index 5 consecutively deletes two different tasks (which are 5 and 6 in the original list).